fensta/InfSci2017/README.md

 Our dataset can be downloaded from:

-Here is the annotation tool we used for our annotation experiment:
+Link to the annotation tool we used for our annotation experiment: https://github.com/fensta/annotationtool